Pine Needle Essential Oil

 The needles and shoots were used by Native Americans to treat bronchial conditions, coughs, colds, fevers and rheumatic pain, and many tribes would burn parts of the tree along with juniper and cedar in their purifying rituals and to repel mosquito’s, lice and fleas.

-Pine essential oil derived from the needles and twigs has been used throughout Europe for fevers, arthritis, rheumatism, muscular pain and respiratory conditions.
+Pine essential oil derived from the needles and twigs has been used for centuries throughout Europe for fevers, arthritis, rheumatism, muscular pain and respiratory conditions.
 It is also incorporated in the fragrances of air-fresheners, disinfectants, detergents, soaps, bath toiletries and fougere fragrances.

 Harvesting and extraction